diyanah08/project1-themainewebsite/README.md

 All links that are not on the landing page will open in a new tab using 'target="_blank"'.
 The links have been tested to ensure that they are linked to the correct destination.

 This site was tested on different browsers (Chrome, Safari, Internet Explorer, FireFox).
-- When tested on Internet Explorer and Safari, it was noticed that the background-color chosen for the poem div was not compatible and did not show up.
+- When tested on Internet Explorer and Safari, it was noticed that the background-color chosen for the div in the About section was not compatible and did not show up.

 This site was also tested on several mobile devices (iPhone 6: Safari, iPad, Samsung Galaxy S9, Samsung Tablet S5 and S6) to ensure compatibility and responsiveness.